Skip to main content

 The Invictus Games are about so much more than the competition.

 The word “Invictus” means “unconquered” in Latin.
-It’s a term that represents the fighting spirit of wounded, injured, and ill servicemen and women worldwide.
-It also embodies what these brave men and women can achieve during their recovery journey.
+It’s a term that represents the fighting spirit of wounded, injured, and ill service members and veterans.
+It also embodies what these brave men and women can achieve during their recovery journeys.
 Their service and sacrifice come at a high cost and their wounds, visible or invisible, are something they must learn to live with every day, but they do not define them.
 It’s out of their will and motivation to keep going that this international adaptative sports competition was born in 2014.

 By participating in sports, the military community can find healing, connection, and purpose again.
-Most of the time, these warriors hear ‘no’ because of their injuries, whether visible, like having to use a wheelchair, or invisible, like living with post-traumatic stress disorder (PTSD).
-By participating in modified athletic opportunities, like Invictus Games, they are empowered to unleash their highest potential while making lifelong connections with others like them.
+Most of the time, these warriors hear “no” because of their injuries, whether visible, like having to use a wheelchair, or invisible, like living with post-traumatic stress disorder (PTSD).
+By participating in modified athletic opportunities, like Invictus Games, they are empowered to improve their physical health and wellness, while making lifelong connections with others.

-According to WWP’s latest Annual Warrior Survey, the likelihood of experiencing PTSD symptoms is 57% lower among WWP warriors who’ve maintained the social support of their military friends.
+According to WWP’s latest Warrior Survey*, more than 60% of WWP warriors reported talking with another veteran was a top tool or resource for dealing with stress, emotional challenges, or mental health concerns.
 When it comes to helping our bravest heal, human connection is one of the most important factors, and it can be found through sports.
-It’s a platform that allows servicemen and women to come together, no matter their skill level or branch of service.
+It’s a platform that allows warriors to come together, no matter their skill level or branch of service.
 With their inner strength and resiliency, they reinvent themselves, overcome, and inspire.

 Back to Featured Stories